High resolution filtering and digitization system for cryogenic bolometric detectors: FPGA modules

 Each FPGA module provides an 8-bit general purpose IO port that can be used to acquire additional data that must be synchronized in the acquisition stream.
 Each bit of the port can be enabled and configured as output or input.
 These signals can be used, for example, to trigger external devices, like the pulsers used for detector stabilization, or to read auxiliary digital flags, like those coming from a muon veto system.

-The backplane can also host an add-on board with a microcontroller in order to supervise the FPGA modules, monitor the power supplies, and allow the interface between the modules and the front-end boards, either through optically decoupled CAN bus or I2C.
+The backplane can also host an add-on board with a microcontroller in order to supervise the FPGA modules, monitor the power supplies, and extend the slow control interface between the modules and the front-end boards, either through optically decoupled CAN bus or I2C.